Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Since the advent of Plasma and LCD, big screen TVs can fit just about any where you stick it.
+Since the advent of Plasma and LCD, big-screen TVs can fit just about anywhere you stick them.
 However, it’s an entirely different story when it comes to home theater systems.
-They generally require more space and for a true surround sound experience take sometime to setup.
-As a result sound bars have surged in popularity in the last few years and now the marketplace is littered with a myriad of options.
+They generally require more space and a true surround sound experience takes some time to set up.
+As a result, sound bars have surged in popularity in the last few years and now the marketplace is littered with a myriad of options.
 Like the Sony HT-ST5000 – Best Atmos Soundbar.

-Yamaha’s YAS-101 is the cheapest of their sound bars, yet still packs an audio punch that is most certainly a notch above any TV’s built-in speaker system.
-But the real question is whether it will play complement to your big screen investment.
+Yamaha’s YAS-101 is the cheapest of their soundbars, yet still packs an audio punch that is most certainly a notch above any TV’s built-in speaker system.
+But the real question is whether it will play a complement to your big screen investment.

 Housed inside the glossy black box are two 2-1/2” cone speakers with a dual-driver (3” cones) subwoofer.
 Speaking of subwoofers, learn all about the best subwoofers.
 It’s all driven by a built-in digital amplifier with a total output of 120w.
 On the right side of the box is a bass reflex port to help with the lows, which Yamaha says is shaped like a trumpet bell to help reduce wind noise and ultimately improve sound quality.

-The YAS-101 is far from a feature rich soundbar, though Yamaha was sure to include a few of the standards.
-These include compatibility with Dolby Digital and DTS surround sound, a clear voice option to raise the level of the dialogue and a Univolume option that maintains a consistent volume between different channels, scenes or even commercial breaks.
+The YAS-101 is far from a feature-rich soundbar, though Yamaha was sure to include a few of the standards.
+These include compatibility with Dolby Digital and DTS surround sound, a clear voice option to raise the level of the dialogue, and a Univolume option that maintains a consistent volume between different channels, scenes, or even commercial breaks.
 They’ve also tossed in a mini, yet underwhelming remote and an optical Toslink cord.
-The front is adorned with your usual buttons, such as volume, power and input and includes a few glowing LED indicator lights.
-The rear boasts a system connect port to play nice with other Yamaha gear, two optical inputs, a sub out and 1 coxial digital connection.
+The front is adorned with your usual buttons, such as volume, power, and input, and includes a few glowing LED indicator lights.
+The rear boasts a system connecting the port to play nice with other Yamaha gear, two optical inputs, a sub out, and 1 coaxial digital connection.

 Sonically the YAS-101 is very capable given its low price tag and size.
 However, it most certainly won’t replace a full home theater system for a variety of reasons.
 Why?
-Its amplitude and spectrum is sound is some what limited.
+Its amplitude and spectrum of sound are somewhat limited.
 I had no problems watching TVs and movies, but I most certainly was left yearning for more.
-I also wasn’t able to detect, as in hear, any surround sound, virtual or not, so for all intents and purposes it served as a set of stereo speaker to my ears.
+I also wasn’t able to detect, as in hear, any surround sound, virtual or not, so for all intents and purposes it served as a set of stereo speakers to my ears.

 I also tested the YAS-101 with a variety of music and was impressed with the playback quality.
-In fact, I almost preferred the YAS-101 when I had jams pumping through it.
-Bass response was sharp and the room felt full with sound, unlike my TV’s speakers, which are tiny and anything but a practical resolve to listening to tunes.
-That said, placing the YAS-101 on a counter, as opposed to wall hanging it, should improve the bass output since its woofer is of the downward firing ilk, giving it something to reflect off of.
+I almost preferred the YAS-101 when I had jams pumping through it.
+Bass response was sharp and the room felt full of sound, unlike my TV’s speakers, which are tiny and anything but a practical resolve to listening to tunes.
+That said, placing the YAS-101 on a counter, as opposed to wall hanging it, should improve the bass output since its woofer is of the downward-firing ilk, giving it something to reflect off of.